edrutte/FPGA-Projects/README.md

 # Projects
-* MIPS: VHDL implementation of a MIPS processor without jmp
+* MIPS: VHDL implementation of a MIPS processor
 * SHA256: SHA256 in VHDL using HLS from C
 * UART: VHDL UART implementation